simonewebdesign/simonewebdesign/source/_posts/2022-11-14-injecting-css-via-a-bookmarklet.md

 ---
 layout: post
 title: A CSS debugger
-description: ##Is it possible to inject CSS in an external browser?
+description: Is it possible to inject CSS in an external browser?
-permalink: ##/1req/
+permalink: /injecting-css-via-bookmarklet/
-date: ##2022-10-09
+date: 2022-10-09
 comments: false
 categories:
   - CSS